Cloudy and the High-Resolution Microcalorimeter Revolution: Optical, UV, and X-ray Spectra of One-electron Systems: Atomic Structure and Rates

-Here $Ry=hcR_\infty$ is the infinite-mass Rydberg unit of energy \citep{1957qmot.book.....B}, and $\mu=m_em_N/(m_e+m_N)$ is the reduced mass of the electron, where $m_N$ is the nuclear mass.
-This interaction can be thought of as a perturbation that partially lifts the degeneracy of the energy states by splitting the levels with different orbital quantum number $l$.
-For all one-electron systems, the $^2$P state ($l=1$) is resolved into a doublet with $j=1/2, 3/2$.
+The spin-orbit interaction between an atom's electron and its nucleus is a perturbation that lifts the degeneracy of energy levels by splitting states with different quantum numbers $l$ and/or $j$.
+In one-electron systems, the $^2$P state ($l=1$) is resolved into a doublet with $j=1/2$ and $j=3/2$.